unicode-org/message-format-wg/spec/registry.md

 defining the variant keys matched by the selector.

 Each `<matches>` MAY contain either one or more `<match>` elements, or an `href` attribute.
-If an `href` attribute is set, its URL value MUST resolve to an XML document with a root `<matches>` element with no `href` attribute, which will then replace the current `<matches>` element for all later processing.
-If `<matches>` contains any child elements, its `href` attribute is ignored.
+If `<matches>` contains both an `href` attribute and child elements the `href` attribute is ignored.
-Otherwise, if `<matches>` contains an `href` attribute, its `validationRule` attribute is ignored.
+If `<matches>` contains only an `href` attribute, any `validationRule` attributes are ignored.
+The `href` attribute MUST resolve to an XML document whose root element is `<matches>`.
+The contents of the resolved XML document replaces the current `matches` element for all later processing.

 The `<match>` element whose `locales` best matches the current locale using resource item [lookup](https://unicode.org/reports/tr35/#Lookup) from LDML is used.
 An element with no `locales` attribute is the default (and is considered equivalent to the `root` locale).

-As the available keys may depend on option values, `<when>` elements can be used to select an appropriate `<matches>` element for selection.
+In situations where the available keys depend on option values, `<when>` elements can be used to select an appropriate `<matches>` element for selection.
 If the resolved or default value of a selector option corresponding to the `<when>` `option` attribute